Maruti Suzuki: Automotive safety

-Maruti Suzuki's has been criticized for compromising safety in their products by automotive enthusiasts, journalists, and the Global NCAP, as they are made lighter in terms of kerb weight to achieving higher fuel economy.
-Starting 2014, several of their made for India cars were crash tested at Global NCAP, most of which have given disappointing results.
+Maruti Suzuki has been criticized for compromising safety in their products by automotive enthusiasts, journalists, and the Global NCAP, as they are made lighter in terms of kerb weight to achieving higher fuel economy.
+Starting January 2014, several of their made for India cars were crash tested at Global NCAP, most of which have given disappointing results.
 Cars like Alto, Swift, Celerio, S-Presso (with driver's airbag), and Eeco which had no safety features like airbags were awarded 0 stars, while Wagon-R and Swift (2018 model year) which had dual front airbags were awarded 2 stars out of 5.
-Only the Vitara Brezza (4 stars) and Ertiga (3 stars) have been awarded decent safety ratings.
+Only the Vitara, Brezza (4 stars) and Ertiga (3 stars) have been awarded decent safety ratings.
 Though Maruti Suzuki claimed that they were following the safety standards mandated by the Government of India, it however only implied with the safety features included in their cars and not the strong body shell or build quality which suffers the impact of the crash.
 Maruti Suzuki has also come under fire for discrimination with customers in India, by making cars safe meant for exports to European and African markets.